Senzing/mapper-ofac/README.md

 This will step you through the process of adding the data sources, entity types, features, attributes and other settings needed to load this watch list data into Senzing.
 After each command you will see a status message saying "success" or "already exists".
 For instance, if you run the script twice, the second time through they will all say "already exists" which is OK.

-*WARNING:* The are a few commented out best practice settings described in the configuration file as they affect performance and quality.
+*WARNING:* The are a few commented out optional settings described in the configuration file as they affect performance and quality.
 Only use them if you understand and are OK with the effects.

 The additional entity types and features needed to load aircraft and vessels are also commented out.
 You should only uncomment them if you are trying to match aircraft and vessels as well.